offvanHooijdonk/compose-datepicker/README.md

 Note: uses  java.time API with desugaring enabled.

 ⚠️ 🪲 Known bugs:
-* When scrolling to next month, picking new date, scrolling to previous month - previous date mark persists.
+* When scrolling to next month, picking new date, scrolling to previous month - previous date mark persists, [see issue](https://github.com/offvanHooijdonk/compose-datepicker/issues/9).
 This is due to Pager library implementation, which is expected to be fixed shortly in Accompanist Pager library - see Bug Report at https://github.com/google/accompanist/issues/706

 Implemented ✅ :
 * Provides: Picker Dialog, Picker Pager, Layout Picker Layout.